snovvcrash/usbrip/README.md

   awk '{ sub("$", "\r"); gsub("\\x1B\\[[0-?]*[ -/]*[@-~]", ""); print }' usbrip.out && enconv -x UTF8 usbrip.out
   ```

-* Generate a list of trusted USB devices as a JSON-file (`trusted/auth.json`) with "VID" and "PID" attributes containing the first *three* devices connected on September 26:
+* Generate a list of trusted USB devices as a JSON-file (`trusted/auth.json`) with "VID" and "PID" attributes containing the first *three* devices connected on November 30, 1984:

   ```
-  $ usbrip events gen_auth trusted/auth.json -a vid pid -n 3 -d "Sep 26"
+  $ usbrip events gen_auth trusted/auth.json -a vid pid -n 3 -d '1984-11-30'
   ```

   :warning: **Warning:** there are cases when different USB flash drives might have identical serial numbers.
 This could happen as a result of a [manufacturing error](https://forums.anandtech.com/threads/changing-creating-a-custom-serial-id-on-a-flash-drive-low-level-blocks.2099116/) or just some black hats were able to rewrite the drive's memory chip which turned out to be non-one-time programmable and so on...
 Anyways, *«No system is safe»*. usbrip **does not** handle such cases in a smart way so far, namely it will treat a pair of devices with identical SNs (if there exists one) as the same device regarding to the trusted device list and `gen_auth` module.